raspberrypilearning/your-codeclub-story-leader/en/step_1.md

 ### You will need:
 - Internet connection
-- Access to text editor software
+- Access to text editor software (local or online)
 - An email or google credentials (to sign in to NotebookLM)